Boom22545/Seraph-OpenSource/README.md

-Shows players bedwars stats when they join the queue
-\nAdd me on discord if you have questions!
+Shows players bedwars stats when they join the queue Add me on discord if you have questions!
 Max#9877